Molecular Seeds of Shear: An operator-level necessity result for first-order Chapman-Enskog deviatoric stress: Functional-analytic lemmas and solvability

-The identity \eqref{eq:projection} requires that the macroscopic fields $(\rho,u,T)$ defining $f^{(0)}$ satisfy the leading-order Euler conservation laws pointwise.
-If the Euler equations hold only up to $O(\varepsilon)$ compatibility errors then the projection produces commutator/source terms of size $O(\varepsilon)$; such terms are tracked in the remainder estimates of Section~\ref{app:remainder} and absorbed by the Gr\"onwall closure under the smallness threshold $\varepsilon<\varepsilon_0$ specified in Section~\ref{sec:main}.
-Hence the streaming/source term lies in $N(L)^\perp$ and inversion by $L^{-1}$ is admissible pointwise in $x$. \end{lemma}
+If the Euler equations hold only up to $O(\varepsilon)$ compatibility errors, then the projection produces $O(\varepsilon)$ commutator terms.
+These terms are incorporated into the parallel component of the remainder and are controlled by the Gr\"onwall argument in Section~\ref{app:remainder} under the smallness threshold $\varepsilon<\varepsilon_0$ arising in Theorem~\ref{thm:main}.

+In all cases covered by A1--A8, the streaming/source term thus lies in $N(L)^\perp$ modulo controlled $O(\varepsilon)$ corrections, and is admissible to inversion by $L^{-1}$.